 Batwoman showrunner Caroline Dries revealed at Comic-Con that Burt Ward, the Robin of Batman ’66, will also drop by in an unspecified role, according to KSite TV.

 Some of Black Lightning‘s characters will make their Arrowverse debuts in “Crisis,” which is a big deal because the show was separated from the shared universe in its first two seasons.
-In even more exciting news, Kevin Conroy, who famously voiced the Dark Knight on Batman: The Animated Series and the rest of the DC Animated Universe, has been cast as Bruce Wayne from the future.
+Black Lightning himself Cress Williams appears in The Flash and Legends hours.
+In even more exciting news, Kevin Conroy, who famously voiced the Dark Knight on Batman: The Animated Series and the rest of the DC Animated Universe, has been cast as Bruce Wayne from the future for the Batwoman installment.

 How did we get here?

 “Crisis on Infinite Earths” has arguably been in the works since The Flash premiered in 2014.
 The speedy drama’s pilot ended with a shot of a future newspaper that foretold Barry Allen (Grant Gustin) would vanish in a crisis in the year 2024.
 However, that date has since changed to 2019 after Barry and Iris’ (Candice Patton) daughter Nora messed with the future in The Flash season 5 finale.